 So it follows that when you take this more formal process, your problem is complex and can be difficult to understand because there is a web of intermediate problems in the process of decision-making and problem-solving.

 Good news There are many tools you can use to understand the mess of this tunnel!
 Many of these help you to create a clear visual representation of the situation so that you better understand what’s going on for solving problems and making decisions.

-Another popular tool diagrams the cause and effect of the problem solving decision making.
+Another popular tool diagrams the cause and effect of problem-solving decision-making.
 To create an effective solution, understand what is the cause of your problem.

 Often, there can be a whole series of problems that arise in a problem.
-Returning to our example, low-quality work may be due to insufficient efficiency, but lots of workloads can also contribute, such as extra lead time and poor motivation at creative problem solving and decision making.
+Returning to our example, low-quality work may be due to insufficient efficiency, but lots of workloads can also contribute, such as extra lead time and poor motivation for creative problem-solving and decision-making.